Makati City, Philippines

 When we asked people living in Makati City about club and activities where newcomers can meet others, they responded:

 "Expats in Makati City often join various clubs and activities to socialize and meet new people.
 These include sports clubs such as golf, tennis, and swimming clubs, as well as fitness centers and gyms.
 There are also cultural clubs that focus on art, music, and literature, and social clubs that organize events and parties.
 Many expats also participate in community service and volunteer work, which is a great way to give back to the community and meet like-minded individuals.
 There are numerous non-profit organizations and charities in Makati City that welcome the help of expats.
 Language classes are another popular activity among expats.
 Learning the local language, Tagalog, not only helps them to communicate better with locals, but also provides an opportunity to meet other expats and locals.
 Expats also often attend networking events and business seminars, which are frequently held in Makati City due to its status as a business hub.
 These events provide opportunities to meet professionals from various industries.
 In addition, there are several expat groups and communities in Makati City that organize regular meetups and events.
 These groups are often based on nationality, but there are also groups for expat women, expat families, and other specific demographics.
 Expats also meet people through their children's schools, as many international schools in Makati City have active parent-teacher associations and organize regular events.
 Lastly, many expats meet people simply by exploring the city and its many restaurants, bars, and shopping centers.
-Makati City is known for its vibrant nightlife and dining scene, which attracts a diverse crowd of locals and expats alike," explained one expat living in Makati City, Philippines.
+Makati City is known for its vibrant nightlife and dining scene, which attracts a diverse crowd of locals and expats alike," commented one expat who made the move to Makati City.

 What should I bring when moving to Makati City?